Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Proofs

-In particular, we will show that there is a nonzero probability that, for any pair of states $q, q'$ with at most $|z|$ jobs present, the system moves from $q$ to $q'$ in at most $2|z|$ time steps.
-More specifically, there is a nonzero probability that the system moves from $q$ to $\sz$ in at most $|z|$ time steps, and then moves from $\sz$ to $q'$ in at most $|z|$ time steps.
+In particular, we will show that there is a nonzero probability that, for any pair of states $q, q'$ with at most $\vert z\vert $ jobs present, the system moves from $q$ to $q'$ in at most $2\vert z\vert $ time steps.
+More specifically, there is a nonzero probability that the system moves from $q$ to $\sz$ in at most $\vert z\vert $ time steps, and then moves from $\sz$ to $q'$ in at most $\vert z\vert $ time steps.

-To see why, first recall from \cref{sec:def-gsse} that we require that the policy $\pi$ is non-idling: If the system state is not the all-zero state, the $\pi$ selects a service option which has a nonzero probability of completing a job.
+To see why, first recall from \cref{sec:def-gsse} that our action space consists solely of non-idling actions: If the system state is not the all-zero state, the only service options in the action space are service options which have a nonzero probability of completing a job.
 Recall also that on each time step, there's a nonzero probability that no new job arrives.
-Thus, on each of the first $|z|$ time steps, if the system is not yet empty there is a nonzero probability that at least one job completes and no new job arrives.
+Thus, on each of the first $\vert z\vert $ time steps, if the system is not yet empty there is a nonzero probability that at least one job completes and no new job arrives.
 At some point during those steps, we will reach the all-zeros state.

 Recall also that we require that for any service option $j$, for each class $i$ there is a nonzero chance that more jobs arrive than complete, and a nonzero chance that the same number of jobs arrive as complete.
-Thus, over the next $|z|$ time steps, regardless of the policy selected, there is a nonzero chance that the number of jobs present of class $i$ rises from $0$ to $q_i'$, and then stays at $q_i'$, allowing the system to reach the state $q$.
+Thus, over the next $\vert z\vert $ time steps, regardless of the policy selected, there is a nonzero chance that the number of jobs present of class $i$ rises from $0$ to $q_i'$, and then stays at $q_i'$, allowing the system to reach the state $q$.
 This verifies \cref{ass:connected}.

 Finally, let us verify that the MaxWeight initial policy satisfies the desired relationship,

 for some constants $c_0$ and $c_1$.

 To do so, we simply apply the Lyapunov function argument from \cref{lem:lyapunov}, using the Lyapunov function $f(q) = \sum_i q_i^2$, which we verified is a valid Lyapunov function in \cref{lem:bound-mw}.